squito/squito.github.com/_posts/2013-12-27-scala-reflection.md

 ---

-In the [first part of this series](http://imranrashid.com/posts/learning-scala-macros/), I learned how to use Macro Annotations to add a few simple methods to a class, to fill in the definition of a trait.
+In the [first part of this series](http://imranrashid.com/posts/learning-scala-macros/), I learned how to use Macro Annotations to add a few simple methods to a class, to fill in the implementation of a trait.
 My eventual goal is to be able to take a trait which defines a few basic `Int` and `Float` fields, and automatically generate a class that would read those fields from a `ByteBuffer`.
 Eg., given this:

 <script src="https://gist.github.com/squito/7094987.js?file=trait.scala"></script>